 The Applicant has offered to continue that sidewalk at its expense over a portion of Village-owned Lot 6 with authorization from the Board of Trustees.
 As shown on the Current Site Plans, the proposed sidewalk and ADA curb ramps would extend over Lot 6 to the intersection of North Water Street and Snowden Avenue.
-In the Applicant's opinion, this aspect of the Proposed Action will significantly improve the safety of pedestrians using North Water Street, supporting one of the Village's goals to enable more of its residents to access and enjoy the Crawbuckie Nature Preserve as set forth in the Comprehensive Plan.5 Establishing specific curbing and lane controls will also enhance the safety for vehicular traffic along North Water Street.
+In the Applicant's opinion, this aspect of the Proposed Action will significantly improve the safety of pedestrians using North Water Street, supporting one of the Village's goals to enable more of its residents to access and enjoy the Crawbuckie Nature Preserve as set forth in the Comprehensive Plan.5 The sidewalk would establish pedestrian access closer to the Preserve near the common property line between Diamond Dairy and Clear Cast as compared to what exists today.
+Establishing specific curbing and lane controls will also enhance the safety for vehicular traffic along North Water Street.
 The Applicant believes that transforming North Water Street into a safe and code compliant roadway, with its new sidewalk, will facilitate another Village goal of expanding the RiverWalk along a significant length of Village waterfront.